hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

   deployments, or for development/testing environments.

-- The recommended size is for production environments where there is a consistent high workload in the form of concurrent terraform runs.
+- The recommended size is for production environments where there is a consistent high workload in the form of concurrent Terraform runs.

 ### PostgreSQL Database (Cloud SQL PostgreSQL Production)